gabo-di/AquaCrop.jl/paper/paper.md

-[AquaCrop](https://www.fao.org/aquacrop/en/) is a simulation model that forecasts the growth and yield of crop plants under different environmental and management conditions.
+[AquaCrop](https://www.fao.org/aquacrop/en/) is a simulation model that forecasts the growth and yield of crop plants under different environmental and management conditions [@Steduto2009].
 As a process-based model, it can be used to optimise farm management, forecast regional yields, or study climate change impacts and sustainable farming practices.
 Originally developed by the Food and Agricultural Organization of the United Nations (FAO), it has been widely applied in agricultural research.

 Here, we present an expanded reimplementation of the model in Julia [@Bezanson2017], focussing on improving its interoperability with other software and models.
 With